 Becky Misangyi, RE coordinator

 This committee is an energetic group of people actively involved in the First Day School program.
 The majority of committee members teach or assist in classes for various time commitments throughout the school year.
-Others support special activities such as the Christmas program, Secret Friends, Right Sharing or the Intergenerational Breakfast.
+Others support special activities such as the Christmas program, Secret Friends or the Intergenerational Breakfast.
 There is always a need for more people interested in working with the Meeting’s children.
 No experience is required, just lots of enthusiasm and a good sense of humor.

 Worship and Ministry (must be a member):